CVector-Energy/cvec-python/README.md

 - `string_value`: Exact string value to match
 - `boolean_value`: Boolean value to match

-Returns a list of dictionaries (up to 1000), each representing a row with an `id` field and fields for each column ID.
+Returns a list of dictionaries (up to 1000), each representing a row.
+Each row has a field for each column plus an `id` (the "row ID").

 Example:
 ```python